 Lafayette College is committed to providing a learning and working environment that emphasizes the dignity and worth of every member of its community.
-Sexual Misconduct (which includes Non-Consensual Sexual Contact, Non-Consensual Sexual Penetration, Sexual Exploitation, Intimate-Partner Violence, and Stalking, as defined below) in any form or context is contrary to this principle.
-Sexual Misconduct interferes with the expectation that all individuals at the College will learn and work in an environment that is free from discrimination, and it threatens the safety, well-being, educational experience, and career of students, faculty, and staff.
-It will not be tolerated in any form and is prohibited by this Policy on Sexual Misconduct (the "Policy").
-[Rev. 16-15, 18-66]
+Sexual Harassment (which includes Quid Pro Quo Harassment, as well as Sexual Assault, Dating Violence, Domestic Violence, and Stalking, as defined below) in any form or context is contrary to this principle.
+Sexual Harassment interferes with the expectation that all individuals at the College will learn and work in an environment that is free from discrimination, and it threatens the safety, well-being, educational experience, and career of students, faculty, and staff.
+It will not be tolerated in any form and is prohibited by this Policy on Equal Opportunity, Harassment, and Nondiscrimination (hereinafter, the "Policy").